webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 ===Web Content Accessibility Guidelines 1.0===

 The W3C is one of the primary standards bodies on the internet.
-Their Web Accessibility Initiative (WAI) published the first version of their guidelines for making web sites accessible in May 1999.
+Their Web Accessibility Initiative (WAI) published the first version of their guidelines for making websites accessible in May 1999.
 The Web Content Accessibility Guidlines (WCAG) are the most widely used standard for Accessibility on the Web.
 The use of WCAG 1.0 has been suggested or mandated by a number of governmental bodies including the EU and the Italian government.

 WCAG 1.0 is a set of 14 Guidelines that try to encapsulate the goals necessary to achieving an accessible page.
 Within each guideline are a number of checkpoints, which are the real meat of the document.
 While the guidelines explain the concepts the authors had in mind, the checkpoints are what are used to validate conformance.
 Each of the checkpoints are ranked from priority 1 to priority 3, to illustrate how important they are.
 In order to conform to WCAG 1.0 you must complete every priority 1 checkpoint.
 Adhering to all of the priority 1 checkpoints gives you a conformance rating of “A”.
 If you meet all the priorty 2 checkpoints ''as well'' then you conform to “AA”.
 Should you meet all the priority 1, 2 and 3 checkpoints then you would conform to “AAA”, which is the highest rating.

 In reality WCAG 1.0 is a little old-fashioned.
 A lot of companies start by conforming to level “A” or “AA” and then adding in some common sense and real user testing.
 WCAG 1.0 is a good starting point, but you should be looking towards some of the newer standards, especially if you use a lot of JavaScript, or other technologies that matured after 1999, when the WCAG 1.0 was released.

 Another important thing to note about the WCAG 1.0 standard is it was designed to be part of a suite of 3 documents.
 Another one covered “User Agents”, which describes browsers (like Opera) and any extra technology people might need to use the web (like screen readers).
 The third covered authoring tools such as Dreamweaver or content management systems—it aims to try to make these tools do more of the work of making pages accessible.
 Unfortunately this vision hasn’t played out and the only standard out of the 3 to be widely adopted was WCAG 1.0.
-This means that often the expectations of WCAG 1.0 regarding user agents aren’t met, and very little of the burden of making web sites accessible is taken off you by authoring tools.
+This means that often the expectations of WCAG 1.0 regarding user agents aren’t met, and very little of the burden of making websites accessible is taken off you by authoring tools.
 This doesn’t mean you shouldn’t use WCAG 1.0; it simply means that it only meets part of accessiblity and is not a complete solution.

 ===Web Content Accessibility Guidelines 2.0===